Teyras/ConfigMapper/doc/user.md

 facade.save(mappedConfig, output);
 ```

-In the example above, the `ConfigFacade` is typed (TODO: typed neni spravny slovo!!)
+In the example above, the `ConfigFacade` is typed
 with the `BasicMappedClass`, thus defining the documentation format.
 If the loading mode
-is set to `RELAXED`, the mapped class has to have a property (TODO: map type?) annotated `@UndeclaredOptions`,
+is set to `RELAXED`, the mapped class has to have a property that implements the map interface annotated
-where the options which do not match any of the classes properties, but appear in the
+`@UndeclaredOptions`, where the options which do not match any of the classes properties, but appear in the
 configuration file, are stored.

 An instance